 Please be warned that the falls are closed for now due to rockslides in the area.
 It is best to consult the National Park Service website for up to date information regarding the falls.

-Walk through Bamboo Forest
+Walk Through A Bamboo Forest

 This is an iconic photo these days on the island of Maui, but many miss the sight since it’s a hike off of the Road to Hana.
 The one-mile hike along the Pipiwai Trail is largely uphill and takes a bit of an effort.

 Along the way, you pass Makahiku Falls a stunning 200-foot waterfall.
 However, that’s not the only waterfall.
-At the trails end and past the bamboo forest you’ll find the Waimoku Falls an amazing 400-foot waterfall.
+At the end of the trail and past the bamboo forest you’ll find the Waimoku Falls an amazing 400-foot waterfall.
 This is easily one of our favorite hikes on the island of Maui and a great way to stretch the legs.
 It’s best to pack a good daypack and carry a travel water bottle to help cope with the humid heat.

 Lounge on a Black Sand Beach